linux/fs/pnode.c

 {

-return list_entry(p->mnt_slave_list.next, struct mount, mnt_slave);
+return hlist_entry(p->mnt_slave_list.first, struct mount, mnt_slave);

 }